the-turing-way/the-turing-way/workshops/book-dash/before_workshop.md

 ## Travel and accomodation

-We're in the process of booking travel and acoomodation for those of you who have asked for support.
+Those who have asked for travel support should have received your train tickets separately.
-The team or the Alan Turing Institute's travel agency will be in touch with details separately.
+If you have asked for accommodation, we have booked you a room at the Megaro hotel where the networking dinner will be held.

 We look forward to seeing you in London!